-5.9 There is a digital safety policy regarding the use of mobile phones, cameras and other digital recording devices e.g. iPads.
-For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks). ).
-The policy reinforces the importance of online safety, including making parents aware of what your school ask children to do online (e.g. sites they need to visit or who they'll be interacting with online).
-Governing bodies and proprietors are doing all that they reasonably can to limit children's exposure to the risks from the school's or college's IT system and ensure the school or college has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+5.9 There is an E-Safety policy, which covers the use of mobile phones, cameras and other digital recording devices e.g., i-Pads.
+For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).
+The policy reinforces the importance of online safety, including making parents aware of what our school ask children to do online (e.g. sites they need to visit or who they'll be interacting with online).